arielhenryson/broadcaster/broadcaster/README.md

-### Broadcaster is a library and Web server for efficient, streaming data to client in close to real time application
+### Broadcaster is a Web server for efficient, streaming data to client in 'Near Real-Time application' -> work in progress